Amazon arbitrage: Finding products and reselling – this is how the business model works

 Amazon (Retail) Arbitrage offers especially beginners in selling on Amazon an attractive opportunity to gain initial experience without having to make high initial investments right away.
 The business model exploits price differences between various sales platforms to generate profits, which can be quite rewarding when applied correctly.

-However, the advantages such as low entry barriers, flexible working hours, and low storage costs are countered by challenges.
+The advantages such as low entry barriers, flexible working hours, and low storage costs are, however, countered by challenges.
 Time-consuming product research, difficult scalability, and potential legal risks, especially when using gray market suppliers, must be considered.

-For newcomers, Amazon arbitrage still offers an interesting opportunity to experiment in e-commerce before considering more complex business models like private label or trade goods/wholesale.
+For newcomers, Amazon arbitrage still offers an interesting opportunity to experiment in e-commerce before considering more complex business models like private label or trading goods/wholesale.

 FAQ